woocommerce/woocommerce/plugins/woocommerce-blocks/docs/extensibility/dom-events.md

 This event is the equivalent to the jQuery event `added_to_cart` triggered by WooCommerce core.
 It indicates that the process of adding a product to the cart has finished with success.

-_Example usage in WC Blocks:_ Cart and Mini Cart blocks listen to this event to know if they need to update their contents.
+_Example usage in WC Blocks:_ Cart and Mini Cart blocks (via the `useStoreCart()` hook) listen to this event to know if they need to update their contents.

 #### `detail` parameters: